ferrocene/ferrocene/src/general.rst

   attempting to translate or execute a program containing such violations;

 * :dp:`fls_5pbrl8lhuth1`
-  The violations that a conforming implementation is not required to detect.
+  The violations that a conforming tool is not required to detect.

 :dp:`fls_o8fc3e53vp7g`
 This document does not specify: